 Spinning tops are unique for their short bodies and long wicks (on both sides of the body).

-A green spinning top could be a great indicator of a bullish reversal if formed at the bottom of a pattern, commonly following multiple red candles.
+A green spinning top could indicate a bullish reversal if formed at the bottom of a pattern, commonly following multiple red candles.

 A red spinning top found at the top of a pattern, usually following multiple green candles, could signal a possible bearish trend reversal.

-has a very short candle body located at the top with a long wick below the bottom, which is often at least twice the size of the body.
+has a very short candle body located at the top with a long wick below the bottom, often at least twice the size of the body.

 With these types of candles, color is applicable.